nyakowint/vc-premid/README.md

 > [!IMPORTANT]
 > Only the PreMiD browser extension is supported.
 Offshoots/forks are not guaranteed to work if they function too differently.
+>
-> PreMiD extension versions newer than 2.5.2 are not guaranteed to work either.
-They use Discord's application presence capabilities now anyways (it sucks and is slow lol)
+> PreMiD extension versions newer than 2.5.2 are not guaranteed to work either. (see https://github.com/nyakowint/vc-premid/issues/4 ) They use Discord's application presence capabilities now anyways (it sucks and is slow lol)